 My methods and treatments

 I am not an architect, historian or archaeologist, although I am obviously very passionate about all three of these subjects.
-My work is usually a collaboration with historical and heritage consultants who are experts in their various fields.
-It’s a process that I really enjoy – giving me the chance to work with and learn from some fascinating individuals.
+My work is usually a collaboration with historical consultants who are experts in their various fields.
+It’s a process that I really enjoy and it gives me the chance to work with and learn from some fascinating individuals.

 When I’m not creating artwork I’m usually researching, reading or off out exploring historic sites for inspiration and reference for my projects.
 I am a member of the Scottish Castles Association where I have made many new friends with a shared interest in these great buildings.